tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

   - mocks a DB technology with an in-memory collection.
 - `PostsServiceComponent`
   - is the component exposing the `Service` interface.
-  - it would be called by the controller of the ReSTful web service.
+  - it could be called by the controller of the ReSTful web service.

 Both must be designed in an async way.

 ### Current monadic `Future`

-The interface of the repository and services component of the monadic version are presented hereafter and their complete implementation is available [here](https://github.com/tassiLuca/PPS-22-direct-style-experiments/tree/master/blog-ws-monadic/src/main/scala/io/github/tassiLuca/dse/blog).
+The interface of the repository and services component of the monadic version are presented hereafter and their complete implementation is available [here](https://github.com/tassiLuca/direct-style-experiments/tree/master/blog-ws-monadic/src/main/scala/io/github/tassiLuca/dse/blog).

 ```scala
 /** The component exposing blog posts repositories. */